unesco/open-sciences/scripts/README.md

 ## Contributing

 1. Add new features to `src/invenio_client.py`
-2. Create example scripts in `examples/`
+2. Create new tools in `src/tools/` or import sources in `src/sources/`
-3. Update this README with new functionality
+3. Update relevant README files with new functionality
 4. Test with your InvenioRDM instance
+5. Follow the established modular patterns

+See the existing tools and sources for reference implementations.

 ## Troubleshooting